Not Very Resilient

 Will AI replace Sales and Related Workers?

 In part.
-We think AI will eventually automate a real share of this work, but the human side of selling still matters and there are real paths forward for people willing to adapt.
+We think AI will eventually automate a real share of this work, but the most human parts of selling will still need people behind them.

 Our 34.9% AI Resilience Score reflects how exposed this role already is.
-AI agents can now research accounts, prioritize leads, draft outreach, and update CRM records with limited human input, and 87% of sales organizations are already using AI across those tasks [1].
-Entry-level and support-heavy sales work faces the sharpest pressure: BCG puts sales roles in a "divergent" category where routine tasks like lead qualification and quote generation are the first to go [3].
-Salesforce's own workforce is a real-world signal, having cut roughly 4,000 customer-service positions after AI handled about half of customer interactions [5].
+AI agents can now research accounts, prioritize leads, draft outreach, and update CRM records with very little human input, and 87% of sales organizations are already using AI across those tasks [1].
+Routine work like lead qualification and quote generation is especially at risk, and that kind of work often falls to entry-level people first [3].
+Salesforce cut roughly 4,000 customer-service positions after AI handled about half of customer interactions [5], so the pressure on general sales roles is real.

 Reveal More